ryo-ngked/data-science-training-2025/Atiqah/README.md

 - The tutorial given is more simple and straightforward but the exercise is more complex and confusing for beginner like me

 **Next Steps**:
-- Move on to Lesson 4 and 5
+- Move on to next Lesson.

 **Questions / Help Needed**:
 - I need to understand all the terms, functions, and symbol.